JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/Challenges/Capture_The_Flag/README.md

 # Capture the Flag Challenge

 ## Getting Started
 Replace the existing 'ramn_uds.c' file with the file included in the GitHub.
 The location should be ...\RAMN-main\firmware\RAMNV1\Core\Src.
 DO NOT open the file in the GitHub because it will immediately reveal the flag.
-Refer to the F25-04 website for further instructions
+Refer to the F25-04 website for further instructions.
 ## Learning Objectives
 - Understand UDS / ISO-TP diagnostics
 - Use can-utils to query an ECU